alexdesousa/ayesql/README.md

 - Generate easy to use Elixir functions for every query.
 - Parameterize queries using maps and keyword lists.
 - Allow query composablity.
+- Support loading from multiple files or glob patterns.
 - Work out-of-the-box with PostgreSQL using [Ecto](https://github.com/elixir-ecto/ecto_sql) or [Postgrex](https://github.com/elixir-ecto/postgrex).